Impact Of Connector Placement And Design On Bending Stiffness Of Spinal Constructs

 Digital Object Identifier (DOI)

 Godzik, Jakub; Hool, Nick; Dalton, Jonathan F.; Whiting, Alexander C.; Newcomb, Anna G.U.S.; Kelly, Brian P.; and Crawford, Neil R., "Impact Of Connector Placement And Design On Bending Stiffness Of Spinal Constructs" (2019).
-Neurobiology.
+Translational Neuroscience.
 116.